+C1 Households lacking one separate bedroom, or lacking two bedrooms but it would not be appropriate to give additional priority (for example, applicants who have moved into accommodation that is too small for their household or households with non-dependent adult children over the age of 18).
+C2 Homeless households where a duty has been accepted by Worthing Borough Council/Adur District Council, and who are in emergency or temporary accommodation.
+C3 Households owed a prevention or relief duty under homelessness legislation.
 C4 Households which are: Subject to a Care Plan which identifies that accommodation is required to assist in delivering the Care Plan or to relieve other social/welfare hardship (Must have been formally agreed between Adult Social Care, Children's Social Care or other relevant agency, e.g. mental health services, and the Housing Needs Team).
-Living in housing where support is provided, or households who have previously lived in supported housing but have moved on to alternative accommodation in a planned way (Must be formally agreed between the support provider and the Housing Needs Team).
+Living in housing where support is provided, or households who have previously lived in supported housing but have moved on to alternative accommodation in a planned way as part of the Single Persons Pathway (Must be formally agreed between the support provider and the Housing Needs Team).
 NB The Single Persons Pathway refers to those living in Supported Accommodation , associated move on housing with floating support and Private Sector Housing, as agreed by the Housing Needs Manager, where there is an arrangement with a named landlord to let affordable private sector accommodation to those who would not normally be able to secure a private sector let e.g. because of previous tenancy history.
 C5 Applicants, or a member of their household who have a minor need to move due to limited mobility, for example someone who has difficulty using the stairs or using a bath where the property cannot be adapted to meet their needs.
 C6 Applicants with a need for sheltered housing and where no higher need exists.

-C7 Applicants who are: members of the Armed Forces or former Service personnel, where the application is made within five years of discharge bereaved (or divorced or separated) spouses and civil partners of members of the Armed Forces leaving Services Family Accommodation following the death of (or divorce or separation from) their spouse or partner serving or former members of the Reserve Forces who need to move because of serious injury, medical condition or disability sustained as a result of their service C8 Care leavers moving on from supported accommodation who are eligible to join the Housing Register in Worthing/Adur but who have not been formally deemed to be ready to manage an independent tenancy by the West Sussex Leaving Care Team.
+C7 Applicants who are: members of the Armed Forces or former Service personnel, where the application is made within five years of discharge bereaved (or divorced or separated) spouses and civil partners of members of the Armed Forces leaving Services Family Accommodation following the death of (or divorce or separation from) their spouse or partner serving or former members of the Reserve Forces who need to move because of serious injury, medical condition or disability sustained as a result of their service C8 The Housing Needs Manager shall have discretion to award band C in exceptional circumstances arising from unsatisfactory housing conditions and needs not otherwise covered in this policy where it is deemed that inclusion on the register is warranted.
+C9 Care leavers moving on from supported accommodation who are eligible to join the Housing Register in Worthing/Adur but who have not been formally deemed to be ready to manage an independent tenancy by the West Sussex Leaving Care Team.
 NB These applicants will be able to bid on suitable properties but will not be offered a property unless a Housing Needs manager is satisfied that they are tenancy ready.
-C9 The Housing Needs Manager shall have discretion to award band C in exceptional circumstances arising from unsatisfactory housing conditions and needs not otherwise covered in this policy where it is deemed that inclusion on the register is warranted.